puppetlabs/facter/README.md

 Optionally `leatherman` can be installed from packages too if not built locally.

-### Build and install Leatherman
+### Build and install Leatherman and cpp-hocon

-[Leatherman](https://github.com/puppetlabs/leatherman) is built similar to the Pre-Build instructions below.
+[Leatherman](https://github.com/puppetlabs/leatherman) and [cpp-hocon](https://github.com/puppetlabs/cpp-hocon) are built similar to the Pre-Build instructions below.
 If building on Windows, install to the same `$install` location used for other dependencies.

 Pre-Build
 ---------